NikoSokratous/DemocratizeHfund/README.md

  <img src="https://user-images.githubusercontent.com/97196020/148590072-39da653e-fa48-4cd4-af80-ba4aa9b89d34.png" width="600" >

- <i>Deposit and withdraw functions exist in the upper right par of the page in a drop down form</i>
+ <i>Deposit and withdraw functions exist in the upper right part of the page in a drop down form.
+In this space there also informations about the user, his walet addreas and the value of his money invested in the fund + profit and (loss)</i>

  <img src="https://user-images.githubusercontent.com/97196020/148589931-87c4f52f-65de-49ff-be4b-2e8dc549930b.png" width="100" >